Blubberkins/COMP6080-Qanda/README.md

 * If there is no comments on the thread, an input/textarea box should appear below the thread information.
   * Underneath this box, a "Comment" button should exist
   * When the comment button is pressed, the text inside the text comment should be posted as a new comment for the thread at `POST /comment`.
-* If there are comments on the thread, then no input/textarea box should appear, but instead each comment should have a "reply" text/button somewhere in the space that contains the comment info.
+  * If there are comments on the thread, an input/textarea box should appear but at the bottom of the comments instead.
+* Each comment should have a "reply" text/button somewhere in the space that contains the comment info.
   * When this reply text/button is pressed, a modal should appear that contains an input/textarea box and "comment" button.
   * When the comment button is pressed, the text inside the text comment should be posted as a new comment for the thread at `POST /comment` and the modal should disappear.
 * Locked threads cannot have a new comment added to them.